brian14708/wh-briefings/statements-releases/2021-12/2021-12-05-statement-of-president-joe-biden-on-the-passing-of-senator-bob-dole.md

 modified_time: 2021-12-05 13:37:11-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/12/05/statement-of-president-joe-biden-on-the-passing-of-senator-bob-dole/
 published_time: 2021-12-05 13:37:10-05:00
-title: Statement of President Joe Biden on the Passing of Senator Bob Dole
+title: "Statement of President Joe\_Biden on the Passing of Senator Bob\_Dole"
 ---

 A month after being sworn in as President, one of the first